Back

 This image shows the equation negative nine M minus four equals negative nine M minus four.
 There is a positive four under the minus four on both sides of the equal sign.
 Below all of this is a horizontal black line and under it is a new equation, the result of the operations above it.
 This bottom equation is negative nine M plus zero equals negative nine M plus zero.
 The plus zero on both sides is in blue, indicating it is the part of the equation that changed from the original due to the addition of positive four to both sides.

-To keep solving for \(M\), we need to multiply both sides by the multiplicative inverse of \(−9\).
+To keep solving for \(M\), you need to multiply both sides by the multiplicative inverse of \(−9\).
 Multiply both sides by \(-\dfrac{1}{9}\).

 This image is (negative one-ninth) multiplied to (negative nine M) equals (negative one-ninth) multiplied to (negative nine M).
 The fractions one-ninth on both sides of the equal sign are green, indicating they are new.